Jtaylor44t/Apple_App_Store_Analysis/README.md

 I wanted to make this analysis practical, so I'm using a fictional stakeholder to give myself some accountability and a clear purpose of this analysis.

 My fictional stake holder is an aspiring app developer looking into building an app.
 They need some questions answered first:
-1) what app categories are the most popular?
+1) What app categories are the most popular?
-2) what price should they set?
+2) What price should they set?
-3) how can they maximize user ratings?
+3) How can they maximize user ratings?

 I answered these questions using Exploratory Data Analysis (EDA).
 Here are some of the steps I took: